jigarBorde/authentication_app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## NOTE
+Please make sure to set up your environment variables by creating an .env file in the root of your project and providing values for the following variables:
+Replace the placeholders with your actual values.
+Keep the .env file private and do not share it publicly or commit it to version control.